-It is important that primary care providers have the confidence and skills to diagnose people with viral hepatitis – namely hepatitis C (HCV) and hepatitis B (HBV), together with non-alcoholic fatty liver disease (NAFLD), and either manage them with specialist support as needed, or refer them for specialist care.
+It is important that primary care providers have the confidence and skills to diagnose people with viral hepatitis – namely hepatitis C (HCV) and hepatitis B (HBV), and either manage them with specialist support as needed, or refer them for specialist care.

 In the European Union (EU) and United Kingdom (UK), there are an estimated 3.2 and 4.7 million people living with HCV and HBV infection, respectively1-3

 Approximately two-thirds of those with HCV are unaware of their status3

 Untreated, chronic HCV and HBV may lead to progressive fibrosis, cirrhosis and hepatocellular carcinoma (HCC)4-6